No-no77/otakucansavetheworld/_articles/nogizaka46-chronology.md

 - **11/21** - Rino Sashihara, of HKT48 was born in Oita City, Oita.
 Blood type: O

 ### 1993 (Heisei 05)
-- **01/04** - Misato Eto, a first-generation member, was born in Oita City, Oita.
+- **01/04** - Misa Eto, a first-generation member, was born in Oita City, Oita.
 Blood type: AB
 - **02/20** - Nanami Hashimoto, a first-generation member, was born in Asahikawa City, Hokkaido.
 Blood type: B
 - **05/21** - Mikumo Ando, a first-generation member, was born in the Shonan area of Kanagawa.
 Blood type: O
 - **05/26** - Karin Ito, a second-generation member, was born in Yokohama City, Kanagawa.
 Blood type: O